 - Custom field mapping does not apply to standard fields like name, description, status, fix version, reporter, etc. These are automatically synced with standard fields in productboard (see section below).

-- You can also map a Jira story points field with the standard productboard effort field.
+- You can also map a Jira story points field with the standard productboard effort field or a custom field (must be a custom number field, not dropdown).

 - Note that only custom fields of the same type can be mapped.
 For example, a checkbox field in Jira cannot be mapped to a dropdown field in productboard.

-- To map custom project member field with Jira custom single user picker the the person authorizing the integration must have global permission to “Browse users and groups".
+- To map the custom member field with the Jira custom single user picker field, the person authorizing the integration must have global permission to “Browse users and groups".

 Add links from Jira back to productboard